ritamghoshritam/MachineLearningDemo/README.md

 Measuring the temperature according the previous data is more important to do.
 Linear regression is one of those Machine Learning process algorithm.
 Linear regression model has been performed a huge role to predict the temperature.

 # Steps:
-Run "WeatherPredictionUpdated.ipynb" file by using "weather.csv" as dataset.
+Run "WeatherPredictionUpdated.ipynb" file by using "weather.csv" as dataset in Colab.

 # Conclusion:
 In this experiment we observe the machine learning algorithms and training using datasets.